eric-sentient/ericcz.me/index.md

-## Generating chord progressions with a recurrent Autoencoder architecture
+# My first project: Generating chord progressions with a recurrent Autoencoder architecture
 *August 8, 2019*

+Disclaimer: this is my very first project.
+Apologies in advance if I say anything weird or not very correct.

 This is my first foray into machine learning!
 I've always been excited by this stuff and found myself wanting to jump in.